17 Top-Rated Things to Do in Glacier National Park, MT

 3. Cross the Continental Divide at Logan Pass

 Highlights: Visitor Center, hiking trails, wildlife, and a busy parking lot

 Logan Pass is the highest point accessible by vehicle in the park and sits at an elevation of 6,646 feet.
 It's a prominent stop and approximate halfway point on the Going-to-the-Sun Road.
 The ice-clad Clements and Reynolds Mountains backdrop this high-elevation postcard pitstop, and their meadows often abound with wildflowers.
 From here, you have a great snapshot of Glacier's grandeur.

 Two of the most iconic hiking trails in Glacier start at the Logan Pass Visitor Center.
 The Highline Trail stretches from Logan Pass to the Granite Park Chalet, and the Hidden Lake Trail meanders through an area known as the Hanging Gardens before reaching a stunning overlook of its namesake feature.

-The defining feature near the East Entrance of Glacier National Park, the 10-mile St. Mary Lake is lined with recreational and scenic appeal.
 The St. Mary Visitor Center is located near the far end of the lake and entrance station, where visitors can find information about the park and pick up the free Going-to-the-Sun Road shuttle.
 The St. Mary Campground is also located near the banks of the lake and is the second largest campground in Glacier, with 148 sites available.